au-nlp/project-milestone-p2-group-3/README.md

    Unlike unsupervised clustering (e.g., KMeans only on embeddings), our anchored method will produce interpretable topics that domain experts can understand and validate.

 4. **Evaluation Framework:**
-   We propose both intrinsic (topic coherence, cluster quality) to quantify interpretability and performance.
+   We propose evaluation metrics related to cluster quality and anchor quality and influence of the identified clusters.
+As this framework is new and the goal is interpretability we create an interface that encapsulates the pipeline and try it out with unseen medical text to verify the interpretability and correctness (observing that result aligns with input text) of this proposed framework.

 5. **Open and Reproducible Pipeline:**
    The implementation is provided in a single `main.ipynb` notebook with documented preprocessing, embedding, and clustering steps for reproducibility and transparency. (process step after preprocessing is future work)